-Perhaps more commonly known as touch rugby or touch football, the game of Touch is very similar to rugby league with the difference that tackling the opponent is replaced by a touch.
+More commonly known as touch rugby or touch football, the game of Touch is like rugby league with the difference that tackling the opponent is replaced by a touch.
 It is regarded as a minimal-touch sport with origins from Australia.
 It was the South Sydney Junior Rugby League Club who first established basic rules in the 1960s, but the game was played even earlier in the north of England where playing rugby league on asphalt surfaces in inner-city schools was regarded as far too dangerous.
 It was in July 1968 that the South Sydney Touch Football Club was established, giving rise to the game of Touch.

-The Federation of International Touch (FIT) is the highest sanctioning authority and world governing body for the sport of Touch.
+The Federation of International Touch (FIT) is the highest sanctioning authority and world governing body.
 The federation was founded in 1985 and currently has over 50 members.
 FIT coordinates and regulates the organisation of competitions worldwide, whether these are at a social or elite level.
-This includes that the standards, ethics and equality of the sport is followed in order to maintain and develop the popularity worldwide.
+This includes that the standards, ethics, and equality of the sport is followed to maintain and develop popularity worldwide.
 One of the biggest growth areas of recent years has been Europe.
 Considering the relative ease to organise games and the low cost of equipment and clothing, Touch is becoming one of the fastest growing sports in the world.
-With Sevens Rugby part of the summer Olympic program, it is also not too long before Touch will receive official recognition from the IOC.